 Dear Brides and Grooms,

 This wedding ceremony music guide is designed to help you select and organize ALL your wedding ceremony music.
-We have made selecting your ceremony music a simple and easy process.
-This is our proven step by step process that has helped hundreds of couples get the perfect music for their wedding ceremony.
+Moreover, we have made selecting your ceremony music a simple and easy process.
+So, this is our proven step by step process that has helped hundreds of couples get the perfect music for their wedding ceremony.

 The first step in this wedding ceremony music guide is to talk to your wedding officiate to establish the overall ceremony time schedule and ceremony program.
 Your wedding planner or officiate can help you suggest the order of your bridal party.

-It’s important to finalize the program and create an order of the people who will walk down the aisle during the Processional BEFORE you start selecting the music later in this wedding ceremony music guide.
-Creating your ceremony is like preparing a good meal – you can’t skip the order.
+So, it’s important to finalize the program and create an order of the people who will walk down the aisle during the Processional BEFORE you start selecting the music later in this wedding ceremony music guide.
+Moreover, creating your ceremony is like preparing a good meal – you can’t skip the order.

 Which of the descriptions most closely matches your wedding ceremony?